Maha Shiva Ratri, SilacharheBy Nepali Patro in Festivals .

 Lord Shiva is eternal, universal, ubiquitous, and unending.
 Lord Shiva is the trilogy of Brahma-Bishnu-Mahesh for the creation, upbringing, and destruction of the entire material world.
 Shivratri is considered to be the most sacred to whole human beings since it was the first night that lord shiva appears in this world as a Jyotir Linga.

 The preacher and thesis of Gamshasthra (mantras) are Lord Bishnu whereas Agamshastra (Tantra) is of the wise and adorable Lord Shiva.
 Synonyms of Yagya (fire worship) and Tapa (Tenacity) are Lord Vishnu and Shiva respectively.
 Lord Vishnu is the Supreme Shaiva, and Lord Shiva is the Supreme Vaishnavite.
 Lord Vishnu is the adorer of the ascetic as well as the protector, and Lord Shiva is the lover of Yagya.
-Lord Shiva is also a lover of Foods offered during the fire worships.
+Lord Shiva is also a lover of Foods offered during fire worship.

 Manyu (spirit), Manu (human), Mahinas, Mahaan (great), Shiva (shiva), Ritdhwaj, Ugrareta (a form of Rudra), State of Being (bhaba), Time (Kaal), Bamdev (dwarf), and Dhritbrat are eleven forms of lord Rudra.
 Sadhyojat, Bamdev, Aghor, Tatpurush, and Ishan are the five faces of lord shiva.